-With over 50 museums and art galleries Amsterdam is a fantastic place for a dose of culture, even for kids.
+With over 50 museums and art galleries, Amsterdam is a fantastic place for a dose of culture, even for kids.
 Top museums in Amsterdam are of course the major art museums, such as the Rijksmuseum, the Van Gogh Museum, the Stedelijk Museum and the Rembrandt Museum Amsterdam.
 But there are many more quirky specialty museums included in the Amsterdam museum guide.
-Among some of the best museums in Amsterdam (and the most weird and fun) are the Cheese Museum (Kaas Museum), Hemp Museum, Houseboat Museum (Woonboot Museum), Tulip Museum (Tulp Museum), Cat Museum (Kattenkabinet), Street Art Museum and Bike Museum.
+Among some of the best museums in Amsterdam (and the weirdest and fun) are the Cheese Museum (Kaas Museum), Hemp Museum, Houseboat Museum (Woonboot Museum), Tulip Museum (Tulp Museum), Cat Museum (Kattenkabinet), Street Art Museum and Bike Museum.
 There really is something for everyone in Amsterdam!

 Museumcard / museumjaarkaart